 Flowers are enjoyed for their beauty and fun blowing into the wind.
 They are made into dandelion wine and flower essences to soften muscle tension.
 Flowers are infused in oil for massage.

 Dandelion is a great herb to begin exploring natural herbal remedies.
-You can dig the roots if you like for food, tinctures or decoctions.
+Make dandelion vinegar from the leaves and flowers.
+Dig the roots for food or remedies.
 Better yet, since good quality dried organic roots are readily available, purchase them ready to go.

-Fresh roots of one year old burdock are full of vitamins and minerals.
+Freshly dug roots of one year old burdock are full of vitamins and minerals.
 Dig them in spring.
-Stir-fry, pickle or infuse roots into herbal vinegar.
+Stir fry, pickle or infuse roots into herbal vinegar.
 Look for fresh or pickled burdock root, or gobo, in Asian markets.

 This popular Indian spice traditionally used in curry and yellow mustard is a natural healing herb superstar.
-It's called 'holy powder' for good reason.
+It is called holy powder for good reason.

-Researchers believe that many of its healthful qualities come from the yellow-orange colored curcumin.
-It helps cells work better and makes them more resistant to infections and cancer.
+Research continues to reveal more and more healthful qualities of its yellow-orange colored constituent called curcumin.
+It appears to help cells work better and makes them more resistant to infections and cancer by regulating DNA.

-Turmeric also helps improve your digestion and supports liver function and body detoxification.
-Because it's anti-inflammatory, turmeric eases arthritis and other inflammatory conditions.
-It may even protect against Alzheimer's disease.
+Turmeric helps improve digestion and supports liver function and body detoxification.
+It is good for your skin.
+Because it is an anti-inflammatory herb, turmeric eases arthritis and other inflammatory conditions.
+It is a powerful anti-oxidant and may even protect against Alzheimer's disease.

 Use this spice to season rice, meats and other foods.
 It is also available in capsules.
 Commercial curry powders usually contain only small amounts of turmeric.

-These are just a sampling of the vast array of natural healing herbs available to you.
+They are just a sampling of the vast array of natural healing herbs available to you.
 You may find some of them in your neighborhood.
-If none of these herbal healing allies are local to your area, you are likely to find others nearby that have similar actions.
-As you learn and grow to appreciate the healing power of plants, you will never look at 'weeds' the same way again.
+If none of these herbal healing allies are local to your area, look for others with similar actions.
+As you learn and grow to appreciate the healing power of medicinal plants, you will never look at weeds the same way again.